-How to set up multiplayer races in Mario Kart 8 Deluxe
+Play Mario Kart 8 Deluxe with your friends

 Any questions?

-Do you have any questions about how to set up a multiplayer race on Super Mario Kart 8?
-Put them in the comments or head over to our Nintendo Switch forum.
+Now you are ready to race your friends and prove who is the best!
+Do you have any questions about how to set up a multiplayer race on Mario Kart 8 Deluxe?
+Head over to our Nintendo Switch forum.